veronicalitt/static-veronica/writing-portfolio.md

 <figcaption>My first book!</figcaption>
 </figure>

 My first book is a work of cultural criticism on the classic teen film _Clueless_ (1995).
+Order a copy at your local independent book store or [direct from the publisher, ECW](https://ecwpress.com/products/ugh-as-if).

 From the publisher: